Updates (January 2026 to March 2026)

 Follow these steps to configure Edge and place the JavaScript in your pages.

-2. Save the configuration.
-After provisioning completes, Download the JavaScript.
+Save the configuration.
+After provisioning completes, download the JavaScript.

-3. In the dialog, choose Captcha Display Type (Modal or User-defined container), copy the generated JavaScript, and embed it on the relevant pages.
+In the dialog, select Captcha Display Type (Modal or User-defined container), then copy the generated JavaScript and embed it on the relevant pages.

 Example (Edge)